TAU-MLwell/sub-types/README.md

 ##### Input -
 1. features - Pandas dataset with all the necessary features
-2. ground_truth - The class of each record in the features dataset, shouls be with the same number of rows
+2. ground_truth - The class of each record in the features dataset, shouls be with the same number of rows.
+This algorithm is suitable for binary classification, ie for 2 classes marked as [-1, 1]
 3. alpha - The deviation we allow from 0.5 error
 4. min_size_leaf - The minimum number of records per leaf